Changchun

 The name of the city means "long spring" in Chinese.
-Between 1932 and 1945, Changchun was renamed Xinjing (新京 (Xīnjīng, new capital)) or Hsinking by the Kwantung Army as it became the capital of the Imperial Japanese puppet state of Manchukuo, occupying modern Northeast China.
+Between 1932 and 1945, Changchun was renamed Xinjing (新京 (Xīnjīng, new capital)) or Hsinking by the Kwantung Army as the capital of the Imperial Japanese puppet state of Manchukuo, occupying modern Northeast China.
 After the foundation of the People's Republic of China in 1949, Changchun was established as the provincial capital of Jilin in 1954.

 Known locally as China's "City of Automobiles", Changchun is an important industrial base with a particular focus on the automotive sector.
-Because of its key role in the domestic automobile industry, Changchun was sometimes referred to as the "Detroit of China."
+Because of its key role in the domestic automobile industry, Changchun was sometimes referred to as the "Detroit of China".
+The FAW Group, one of the "Big Four" state-owned car manufacturers of China, is headquartered in the city.
 Apart from this industrial aspect, Changchun is also one of four "National Garden Cities" awarded by the Ministry of Construction of P.R.
 China in 2001 due to its high urban greening rate.

-Changchun is also one of the top 40 cities in the world by scientific research as tracked by the Nature Index according to the Nature Index 2020 Science Cities.
-The city is home to several major universities, notably Jilin University and Northeast Normal University, members of China's prestigious universities in the Double First Class University Plan.
+Changchun is also one of the top 30 cities in the world by scientific research as tracked by the Nature Index according to the Nature Index 2024 Science Cities.
+The city is home to several major universities, notably Jilin University and Northeast Normal University, members of China's prestigious universities in the Double First-Class Construction.